mattbierner/vscode-emojisense/README.md

-Adds suggestions and autocomplete for emoji.
+Adds suggestions and autocomplete for emoji to VS Code.

 ![Example](/media/example.gif?raw=true)